umarF/FourSquare-API-integration/README.md

 Make sure to do the usual "pod install" before running the project.

-Replace the client ID and client secret with your own by making a new app flickr API console.
+Replace the client ID and client secret with your own by making a new app Foursquare API console.
 Make the necessary changes in bundle id and redirect urls.
 That's it.